eladmaimoni/obsidian_notes/Soft Skills/Procreate.md

 	- data oriented for performance & flexibility, OOP for abstraction
 - Why CPP:
 	- most powerful language out there -
+	- Not necessarily because the language is that good
-	- widely used,
+	- its widely used
 	- can interact **directly** with other tools that are mostly written in C or C++.
 	- directly is important.
-	- have almost all the control you need (example - flutter, optimizations)
+	- have almost all the control you need (example - flutter engine, device apis, gpu api, frameworks, optimizations)
 	- unlike C - it is easier to create abstractions with it and write less code.
 	The Bad:
 	- a patchwork of features (spaghetti language)
 	- can be super complex and ugly
 	- hard to use correctly (unlike dart for example)
+	- easy to use incorrectly
 - Projects:
 	- Beyeonics: TORIC IOL
 	- Beyeonics: DMA architecture (video in, graphics out in subframe latency)
 	- Ultrawis: Flutter Embedder
 	- Ultrawis: Realtime panoramic stiching, automatic calibration process (with a press of a button)
+	- Ultrawis: future ideas
+	- RGO: Pose Graph Optimization (rotation averaging), optimized feature matching, triangulation, mostly isolated work, nothing to write home about.

 # Story Telling
 ### RGO